Madlykeanu/Underilla/README.md

 - Java 21.
 - A pre-generated world to use as a reference (Such as a WorldPainter world).
-- A [Paper](https://papermc.io/software/paper) (or forks) Minecraft Server of version [1.21 - 1.21.1].
-It might work with upper version, but only 1.21.1 have been tested.
-Use old release for [1.19 - 1.20.6] compatibility.
+- A [Paper](https://papermc.io/software/paper) (or forks) Minecraft Server.
+Supported Minecraft version are in the release name.

-### Single player or non-Bukkit
+### Single player or non-Paper
-Underilla is currently only implemented as a Paper plugin, so it runs only on Paper (or fork) servers.
-If you have a Vanilla, Forge or non Bukkit-based server; or looking for a single player experience; you may [use a local Paper server](https://papermc.io/software/paper) to pre-generate a fully-merged world and then copy the resulting world folder to your actual `saves` folder.
+Underilla is currently only implemented as a Paper plugin.
+It support datapacks and most plugins.
+It does not support mods and might be incompatible with some generation plugins that modify minecraft source code.
+Once the map have been generated with a Paper server, you're free to use it in signle player or on modded server.

 ### Installation

-1. Set up your Spigot (or fork) server.
+1. Set up your Paper (or fork) server.
 2. Download Underilla's `.jar`.
 3. Place Underilla's `.jar` file into the `./plugins` directory of your server.
 Create the folder if it doesn't exist already.
 4. Into the `./plugins` folder, create a new folder called `Underilla` and place a `config.yml` file in it.
 You may get the file from [this repo](Underilla-Spigot/src/main/resources/config.yml).